 Gola would go on to a successful NBA career, being named an All-Star five times while playing for the Warriors and the Knicks.
 He later coached the Explorers to a 23-1 record in the 1968 season (one player on that team was Fran Dunphy) while serving as a state representative and running for Philadelphia city controller.
 He would run for Mayor in 1983, but lost in the primaries.
-One of the greatest athletes in Philadelphia sports history, Gola is now 80 years old and living on Huntingdon Pike.
+One of the greatest athletes in Philadelphia sports history, Gola passed away in 2014 at the age of 81.

 On May 26th, 1959, Harvey Haddix put on the greatest pitching performance in baseball history, but lost the game.
 That was because, after losing his perfect game in the 13th, he gave up a home run to Joe Adcock (It was later ruled a double due to a mixup on the basepaths, but the Braves still won.)
 A mere three days later, Adcock was involved in perhaps an even stranger walk-off.